pulp/pulp/docs/sphinx/rest-api/conventions.rst

 ---------------

-Pulp offers a standard set of criteria for searching through collections as well as for specifying resources in a collection to actions upon.
+Pulp offers a standard set of criteria for searching through collections as well as for specifying resources in a collection to act upon.

 Any API that supports this criteria will accept a JSON document with a **criteria** field.
 The criteria field will be a sub-document with the following